Rassetin/louhos-public/README.md

 | **Vision** | Review drafts and visual material. |
 | **Comms** | Wireless intercom over the internet. |
 | **Show** | Control slides, media and displays. |

+> [!NOTE]
+> Please note that all platdorms may not be available to all users.

+> [!WARNING]
+> Not all platforms support English yet.
+We’ll add English language support later.